Ian-Balijawa/dark-night-rises/README.md

 <!-- [![Version](https://vsmarketplacebadge.apphb.com/version/sdras.night-owl.svg)](https://aka.ms/nightowl) -->
 <!-- [![Downloads](https://img.shields.io/vscode-marketplace/r/sdras.night-owl.svg)](https://aka.ms/nightowl) -->

-A Visual Studio Code theme for the batman's out there.
+A Visual Studio Code theme for the dark nights out there.
 Fine-tuned for those of us who like to code late into the night.
 Color choices have taken into consideration what is accessible to people with colorblindness and in low-light circumstances.
 Decisions were also based on meaningful contrast for reading comprehension and for optimal razzle dazzle. ✨

 As of 1.0.0, there's a Light Owl Theme too!
 Color balanced from the Dark version for easy viewing in daylight. 🌅